R-Alin-Gabriel/R-Alin-Gabriel/README.md

 - 🌱 I’m currently learning HTML, CSS, JavaScript
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love traveling, taking pictures of nature
+- ⚡ Fun fact: I love traveling, taking pictures of nature and of course coding.

 <br />